baselime/docs/sending-data/cloudwatch.md

 ---
-label: Discovered Keys
+label: CloudWatch Logs Subscription Filters
-order: -2
+order: -1
 ---

-# Discovered Keys

-Discovered keys are keys automatically generated from your events and traces.
+# CloudWatch Subscription Filters

 ---

+Once you connect your AWS account to Baselime, Baselime automatically create [CloudWatch Logs subscription filters](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html) to automatically ingest logs from your Lambda functions.

+---

+## Discovered Keys

+Baselime automatically discovers key - value pairs from your AWS Lambdo logs.
+This empowers you to run complex queries and setup alerts on data that otherwise would be difficult to work with from the AWS Lambda service.
+For instance, from the discovered keys from the Lambda logs, it's possible to set alerts on the maximum memory used by lambda functions during execution, compared to the amount of memory they are assigned at deployment time.

+---

-## Lambda Discovered Keys
+### Lambda Discovered Keys

 The Lambda service automatically write logs at the beginning and end of every Lambda function invocation.
 There logs are parsed as events in Baselime, and keys are automatically discovered from those messages.

-### `START` Log Message
+#### `START` Log Message

 The following keys are discovered from the `START` message:
 - `@type`: is always `START`